Copubah/AWS-Continuous-Delivery-Pipeline/README.md

 # AWS Continuous Delivery Pipeline
+- This pipeline will cover the entire process from source code management to automated deployment
 - Creating an AWS Continuous delivery pipeline involves services and tools like;
 1. AWS Codepipeline
 2. AWS CodeBuild